 “Don’t be afraid to be different, don’t be afraid that people will point and say things about you.
 The truth is, this difference – people like it.”

-Alexandre Elicha, the 41-year-old artistic director and co-founder of international fashion label The Kooples leans forward, arms resting comfortably on his knees, hands clasped together in front of him, black fedora hat tilted slightly, nonchalantly askew.
+Alexandre Elicha, the forty one year-old global style icon, creative director and co-founder of The Kooples, leans forward, arms resting comfortably on his knees, hands clasped together in front of him, signature black hat slightly to the side.

-The sentiments are pretty maudlin, even clichéd, for someone with Elicha’s rock star pedigree, whose flamboyant clothing line combines traditional elegance and Parisian chic with a London rock n’ roll cut, and whose 12-collections-a-year model has turned the traditional summer/winter fashion cycle on its head.
+The sentiments is very believable coming from someone with Elicha’s rockstar pedigree.
+His coveted clothing line combines traditional elegance and Parisian chic with a classic rock n’ roll London cut, and whose 12-collections-a-year model has turned the traditional summer/winter fashion cycle on its head.

-Alexandre Elicha and his brothers Laurent and Raphael founded The Kooples (French slang for “couples” – much of the marketing and clothing design targets romantic partners) 15 years ago.
+Alexandre Elicha and his brothers Laurent and Raphael founded The Kooples 15 years ago.

 The brothers grew up in Toulouse in the south of France.
-Though not generally observant, their parents were fiercely traditional Jews, for whom Friday nights were particularly sacrosanct.
+Though not generally observant, their parents were fiercely traditional Jews, for whom Friday nights were particularly important.

-“We had a dinner with all the family and performed all the rituals.
+“We had a dinner with all the family.
 I remember enjoying this a lot.
 A lot.
-But when I was 16, I realised Friday night was the best time to go party.”
+But when I was 16 I realised Friday night was the best time to go party!”

 He recalls the experience vividly.